-Property, plant and equipment, investment properties, intangible assets with definite useful lives and deferred subscriber acquisition and retention costs

-For property, plant and equipment, investment properties, intangible assets with definite useful lives and deferred subscriber acquisition and retention costs, an assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
+Property, plant and equipment, investment properties, intangible assets with definite useful lives For property, plant and equipment, investment properties, intangible assets with definite useful lives, an assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
 If such indication exists, the recoverable amount is estimated.
 A previously recognized impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
 If that is the case, the carrying amount of the asset is increased to its recoverable amount.